 Animal Reiki is a gentle, yet effective complementary therapy that promotes deep relaxation and natural healing.
-It works by using energy to heal and balance the animal on many levels, physical, mental, emotional and spiritual.
-It is non invasive, uses no pressure or manipulation and requires no usage of drugs.
+It works by using energy to heal the animal on many levels, physically, mentally, emotionally and spiritually.
+It is non invasive and uses no pressure or manipulation.
 It is a holistic therapy treating the cause of the problem and not just the presenting condition.
-Reiki is suitable for all animals and it works safely alongside Veterinary medicine.
+Reiki is suitable for all dogs and it works safely alongside Veterinary medicine.

 The following list shows the conditions/issues that Reiki has been known to help with:

-Emotional – anxiety (including when visiting the vet), mistreatment/bad experiences (helps release negative emotions that haven’t been resolved), nervous or timid dogs, also helps with bereavement and loss
+anxiety, mistreatment/bad experiences, nervous or timid dogs, also helps with bereavement and loss

 Healthy animals can benefit from Reiki too!
 Let your animal enjoy a deeply relaxing treatment that will enhance their general well being.